 - Wear sunscreen and bring insect repellent.

 - Bring water to drink before and after.

 - If you plan to go on a long hike, bring a small backpack with a first aid kit, let someone know where you will be, and make sure your phone is charged in case of an emergency.

 - Reduce the risk of cancer and chronic disease

 - Good for your heart

 - FREE, no membership required

 PLACES TO GO WALKING

 There are many trails I’m looking forward to visiting this year.
-Other than my daily park walks, I’m planning on doing Sunday hikes and crossing off a few places on my bucket list.
+Besides my daily park walks, I plan on doing Sunday hikes and crossing off a few places on my bucket list.
 Many of these walks are surrounded by waterfalls, lakes, historic sites, and beautiful overlooks.
-So while you’re out moving you will also be in store for some great sights.
+So while you’re out moving, you will also be in store for some great sights.
 Get out and get healthy while walking on a new adventure.

-If you can’t get too many of the destinations I list start with walking in your neighborhood.
+If you can’t get to the destinations I list, start with walking in your neighborhood.
 Walk around your block a few times.
-Take the dog out for a walk and stay out for a little more time.
-It can be a benefit to you and I’m sure your dog will love the extra time out.
-If you’re able to venture further out, visit your local parks, reservations, and check to see what State Park or Hiking Trails are near you.
-Look for a walking club (Meetup.com has a few groups), have your family or friends tag along.
+Take the dog for a walk and stay out for a little more time.
+It can benefit you, and your dog will love the extra time out.
+If you can venture further out, visit your local parks, reservations, and check to see what State Parks or Hiking Trails are near you.
+Look for a walking club (Meetup.com has a few groups), and have your family or friends tag along.
 Or get out alone and enjoy some solitude.
-Before visiting the following trails go online and check for times and watch the weather.
+Before visiting the following trails, go online and check for times and watch the weather.
 Be respectful to other walkers and keep the trails clean.